Communicating A Planned CEO Transition

 - Press release for key news outlets

-- Phone list- Short list of the organization’s most important stakeholders.
-If the departure is happening on good terms, the departing executive should reach out to the stakeholders personally.
+Shortlist of the organization’s most important stakeholders.
+If the departure is happening on good terms, the departing executive should reach out to these stakeholders personally.

-- Letter/Email list- individuals who will receive a personal letter or email from the departing executive or appropriate board member
+Individuals who will receive a personal letter or email from the departing executive or the appropriate board member

-- Media list– media outlets that will receive the press release or personal phone calls from the organization’s spokesperson
+Media outlets that will receive the press release or personal phone calls from the organization’s spokesperson

 The departure announcement is the most important aspect of a good transition communications plan.
 This is the time in which the organization’s staff and key stakeholders are first made aware that the chief executive is leaving.